-UAF has the only other CS program in the state and also has a relatively small number of faculty.
-The faculty expertise at the two campuses complement rather than compete with each other, and the programs have been cooperating through shared distance courses.
-There is more demand for graduates in the State than is currently produced by UAA and UAF combined.
+UAF has the only other CSE program in the state and also has a relatively small number of faculty.
+The faculty expertise at the two campuses complement rather than compete with each other, and the programs are also quite different.
+The UAF program focuses on hardware while the UAA program focuses on software.
+Additionally, the programs collaborate on shared courses.